harshitkachhadia/PlaceMentor/README.md

 - **Add Experience**:
   A simple form for students to add their own placement experiences, contributing to the community.

+- **Resource Page**:
+  A page that provides various resources related to campus placements, including interview preparation, resume building, and coding platforms.

 ## Pages

 1. **Placement Insights**: